jensenbox/rustythook/docker/README.md

 - Pre-installed Rust toolchain
 - Git for version control
-- Python and pip for Python-based hooks
+- Python and pip for Python-based hooks (for development and testing purposes)
-- Node.js and npm for JavaScript-based hooks
+- Node.js and npm for JavaScript-based hooks (for development and testing purposes)
 - Dependency caching for faster builds
 - Volume mounting for seamless code editing

+Note: While RustyHook is designed to download and manage Python, Node.js, and other toolchains itself, having them pre-installed in the development environment can be useful for testing hooks that use these languages.

 ## Usage